Elvira Cuevas: Early life and education

 Cuevas was born on August 20, 1950, in San Juan, Puerto Rico.
 She became interested in science at a young age and originally planned to go into medicine.
-She shifted to ecology after taking an ecology course under Herminio Lugo Lugo at the University of Puerto Rico, Río Piedras Campus (UPR-RP).
+She switched gears and decided to move to focus on ecology after taking an ecology course under Herminio Lugo Lugo at the University of Puerto Rico, Río Piedras Campus (UPR-RP).
 She graduated with a bachelor's and master's degrees in biology at UPR-RP.
 Her 1975 master's thesis was titled Changes in selected water quality parameters as influenced by land use patterns in the Espiritu Santo drainage basin.
 Cuevas completed a Ph.D. in ecology at the Venezuelan Institute for Scientific Research (IVIC) in 1984.
 She was the first graduate in the field of ecology at IVIC in Venezuela.
 Her dissertation was titled Crecimiento de raices finas y su relacion con los procesos de descomposicion de materia organica y liberacion de nutrientes en bosques del alto Rio Negro en el territorio federal Amazonas.
 She was a postdoctoral fellow with the International Institute of Tropical Forestry.